Australian friction-fire woods

 He has trained at and completed numerous Survival and Bushcraft courses and certifications worldwide at leading schools run by Paul Kirtley (Frontier Bushcraft UK), Ray Mears (Woodlore Bushcraft UK), Dave Canterbury (Pathfinder School USA), Lofty Wiseman (Trueways Survival UK), Richard Hungerford (Bushlore Australia QLD) and Bob Cooper (Bob Cooper Outback Survival WA).

-Gordon reviewed this post on August 12, 2022, suggested some changes that were included, and had no further objections.
+Gordon reviewed this post on August 12, 2022, suggested some included changes, and had no further objections.

 We appreciate your opinion